Text to Speech synthesis software

 Amazon Polly is the best proprietary alternative if you want text-to-speech functionality in a non-free software project.
 It is botnet text to speech cloud service operated by the very evil American Amazon corporation.
 Stallman would absolutely not approve. baby WOGUE uses it to make YouTube Videos about free software.
 You can check that channel out to get an idea how Amazon Polly sounds.
-It is better than mimic and espeak-ng for practical purposes and worth looking into if you find proprietary software tied to cloud services to be acceptable when there is no free alternative.
+It is better than mimic and espeak-ng for practical purposes and worth looking into if you think evil proprietary software tied to cloud services is acceptable when there is no superb free alternative.
 You could check out AWS: Getting Started with Amazon Polly if you are interested.
 Most of the Android "apps" for text-to-speech use the Amazon Polly API.